datopian/datahub/README.md

 <h1 align="center">

 🌀 Portal.JS<br/>
-build a gateway to your data
+A gateway to your data

 </h1>

-🌀 `Portal` is a framework for rapidly presenting data from a single dataset to rich catalogs. `portal` is built in Javascript and React on top of the popular [Next.js][] framework.
+🌀 `Portal` is the data presentation framework. `Portal` can be used to showcase a single dataset or build full-scale data catalogs/portals. `Portal` is built in Javascript and React on top of the popular Next.js framework.